-The electronic instrumentation department was created in 2002 to respond to the growing demand for instrumentation needs of the laboratory’s research groups.
+The Electronics and Instrumentation department was created in 2002 to respond to the growing demand for instrumentation in all the laboratory’s research groups.

-In 2011 the department acquired its first 3D FDM printer and is updating the department’s key tool, the microcontroller, by moving towards the Arm Mbed family.
+In 2011 the department acquired its first 3D FDM printer and is updating the key tool of the department, the microcontroller, by moving towards the ARM Mbed family.